Robert-Hughes/SanctuaryPlayer/README.md

 * For Twitch vod, if phone has been sleeping for a while (with internet off?) and then resume VOD, after a few seconds it shows an error and needs refreshing
 * Twitch - when there's a "network error" it resets the time to zero and then saves this!
     * Can repro by just disconnecting internet while playing a video
-* Twitch video start time  - if starting a VOD that you were previously watching live, it seems to ignore this and instead jump to that time?
-May also do this even if didn't watch it live, but the video is still live now?
-* Twitch - starting to watch a video that already watched some of live will start at that time ratehr than 0 as intended!

 Blockers: